Acid Reflux, Gastric Reflux & GERD Singapore

 Certain Medications

-Risk Factors of Acid Reflux & GERD
+Risk Factors of Acid Reflux, Gastric Reflux & GERD

 Several risk factors can increase the likelihood of developing acid reflux or GERD: